 In order to remain the institution of first choice for our students, Buffalo State must continue to offer a superior educational experience that meets the demands of contemporary society.
 But maintaining the status quo is not sufficient; we must offer a distinctive education that stands out from the numerous colleges that surround us.
 One of the most important strengths of Buffalo State is the growing diversity represented in our campus community.
-The student population has witnessed the most dramatic change in the last five years, moving from an enrollment in fall 2011 that was approximately 70 percent white to the fall 2015 enrollment with a 52 percent white population.
+The student population has witnessed the most dramatic change in the last five years, moving from a fall 2011 enrollment where the diverse-student population was 30 percent to a fall 2015 enrollment where the representation grew to 48 percent.
 Students who choose to enroll at Buffalo State will have the distinct advantage of learning with and from a much more diverse population, one that better reflects the world in which they will one day work and lead.

 To reap the full benefits of this diversity, however, Buffalo State must build on existing strengths and identify new opportunities emerging from a rapidly changing society.
 Given the dramatic change in the demographics of our student population, and indeed the changing demographics nationwide, the college must examine every aspect of its educational offerings from the general education curriculum to the academic majors and graduate programs to determine whether new programs that are consistent with the college’s mission might attract new students to the campus.
 Interdisciplinary programs in areas such as sustainability, conflict resolution, and community health could build on existing strengths of the faculty and would help distinguish the college from its nearby peers.